Summer Positions

 Back to top

-Will Pittman – Washington & Lee ’24
+Will Pittman – Washington and Lee University ’24

 “I grew more as a person in my few months with Apogee than perhaps any other time in my life.
 The dynamic and the environment Apogee has fostered is really incredible; I think it’s a workplace like no other, and I will be lucky if I work somewhere in the future with a culture as good.
 As a leader, it is incredibly rewarding to realize at the end of a trip that you have given these kids a positive formative experience.
 This job takes you out of your comfort zone, puts you in new situations in which you are challenged and must adapt and improvise – this is the stuff that has a monumental effect on your growth and maturity.
 You can expect to have had an incredibly rewarding and meaningful summer experience and grow in more ways than you thought were possible.”

-Maeve Dick – Oberlin ’21
+Maeve Dick – Oberlin College ’21

-A summer as an Apogee leader is no walk in the park, but it is one that will leave you ready for any challenge life throws at you, with laugh-filled adventure stories, with a new circle of friends, mentors and mentees.
+“A summer as an Apogee leader is no walk in the park, but it is one that will leave you ready for any challenge life throws at you, with laugh-filled adventure stories, with a new circle of friends, mentors and mentees.
 At Apogee, somehow, a tough occurrence becomes a memorable moment and you can’t quite tell if you had a better time at that sunny summit or teaching tent repair in the rain.
 As an Apogee leader you get to travel to beautiful places and paid to adventure, which is an amazing summer job summary on its own, but the thing that sets Apogee apart, and what keeps me coming back, is the transformative power of almost every moment throughout the summer.
 I have grown and learned so much thanks to each person that I have worked with at Apogee— every trip, every co-leader, everyone in the Apogee community has such valuable insight, all of which will stay with me even after my summers end.
-At Apogee, everyone is invited to dig in to difficulty and succeed together, and at the end of the day you’ll be proud— and glad— that it wasn’t just a walk in the park.
+At Apogee, everyone is invited to dig in to difficulty and succeed together, and at the end of the day you’ll be proud— and glad— that it wasn’t just a walk in the park.”

 Will Titus – Williams College ’23

-There is no better way to spend your summer than as a leader for Apogee.
+“There is no better way to spend your summer than as a leader for Apogee.
 I went into my first summer not knowing what to expect and without much experience in this kind of work.
 I left with a deep sense of confidence in myself, lasting friendships with my co-workers, and the knowledge that I was more capable than I could have ever imagined.
 My only regret is not having started leading for Apogee earlier!
 Apogee will challenge you to grow as a leader in a way that few other experiences can.
 At times, an Apo summer can be a lot – but it is always a lot of fun.
 You will sleep less, laugh harder, and have better stories to tell than you ever have before.
 Every step of the way, I felt thoroughly supported by Apogee – the Directors truly care about your success, wellbeing, and growth, and they go above in beyond in supporting you.
-One of the best parts of Apogee is the way the organization buys into, and is fully committed to, you as a leader.
+One of the best parts of Apogee is the way the organization buys into, and is fully committed to, you as a leader.”

-Jocie Funderburk – Warren Wilson ’24
+Jocie Funderburk – Warren Wilson College ’24

 “My summer with Apogee was a summer like no other.
 I made lifelong friends, many memories, and I learned so much about myself.
 The community that I found in the Apogee family is unlike any I have found before.
 If you want to spend your summer around people who really care, are incredibly funny and who will support you then Apogee is the place to be.
 Being a leader for Apogee means that you get to spend your summer adventuring with cool people in cool places.
 It also means you will be challenged, and forced to grow and learn.
-My summer with Apogee left me with a wonderful community to rely on, a new set of skills, and so many memories and stories”
+My summer with Apogee left me with a wonderful community to rely on, a new set of skills, and so many memories and stories.”

-Kaitlyn Bieber – Hamilton ’22
+Kaitlyn Bieber – Hamilton College ’22

 “Apogee is one of the most supportive, kind, joyful, and inspiring communities you can find.
 Being a leader is such an adventure — it’s not easy, and it will challenge you in so many ways, but what you learn about yourself and the world is transformative.
 Not only is it so valuable for your own personal and professional development, but you’re exploring some of the most unbelievable places and having so much fun along the way.
 Working for Apogee surrounds you with some of the most incredible people that encourage you to push yourself to be a better leader and individual every day, and you can genuinely tell that everyone is in your corner.
 It’s also incredibly rewarding to watch your kids learn and grow alongside you on trip.
 The tangible impact you have on young adults by sharing your love for the outdoors and adventure with them is so special, and it’s made even more meaningful by the wonderful people you get to do it with.”